simonmichael/hledger/INSTALL.md

         $ echo 'export PATH=$PATH:~/cabal/bin' >> ~/.bash_profile
         $ source ~/.bash_profile

+#. **hledger --version shows unexpected version ?**
+  Perhaps you have multiple versions of hledger in your PATH.
+Eg you installed with the system package manager (to get C libs) and then with cabal (to get the latest version), but cabal's bin directory appears too late in the PATH.
+Move it closer to the front.

 #. **Did you cabal update ?**
   If not, `cabal update` and try again.